panosmavridis/Augmented-Reality/my_report/README.md

 <h3>To conclude, I really enjoyed the proccess and I am really interested on searching deeper into the Augmented-Reality and coding.
 It's really easy if you follow a few steps and be positive through the whole proccess!</h3>

 # 2nd Deliverable
+Well, the 2nd deliverable was way more trickier than I imagine.
+I put on many hours on searching how I will even start the project...
+The deliverable was separated on three tasks.

+First of all, I had to create a custom marker that contained my dpsd number and furthermore the H and O atoms, which I did.
+I went to <a href="[https://www.npmjs.com/package/aframe-speech-command-component](https://ar-js-org.github.io/AR.js/three.js/examples/marker-training/examples/generator.html)"> AR.js Marker Training</a> and I did all the proccess required to make the markers.

+For the 2nd task, we had to make 3D animations of the Hydrogen and Oxygen atoms, that were read by the custom markers that I had made earlier.
+I used the blender 3D program to make the 3d object and at the same time, I animated it.
+Afterwards, I saved the animation as an mp4 and I uploaded both the .gltf and .mp4 in my assets.

+The final task was displayind a 3D animation of a water molecule as soon as 3 markers get in close proximity.
+It worked a couple of times, but after a while I stopped getting a display of the water...
+I really am not sure why it's not working and saddly, I don't have the time to restore any possible mistake.

 # 3rd Deliverable